 Getting dental fillings during pregnancy and breastfeeding

-Pregnancy hormones make women more susceptible to oral health problems such as gum disease, so it's important to continue regular dental checkups while pregnant.
+Pregnancy hormones make women more susceptible to oral health problems such as gingivitis, so it's important to continue regular dental checkups while pregnant.
 NHS dental care is free for pregnant women and those who have given birth in the last year.

 It's perfectly safe to get your teeth cleaned at the dentist during pregnancy to maintain good oral health.
 However, dentists may prefer to postpone more intrusive procedures – especially those requiring anaesthetic – until after the birth, unless there is an urgent need (e.g. if you are in pain).

 If your dentist identifies a dental cavity while you're pregnant, he or she will assess how urgently you need a filling and will advise you accordingly.

 Note that if you do need a filling while pregnant or breastfeeding, the EU regulations introduced in 2018 mean that dentists shouldn't use dental amalgam unless there is a clinical reason to do so.
 Instead, they should offer you composite or another alternative.
 These regulations are in place to reduce the environmental impact of mercury; not because of any proven health risks.